 Ability to make sound technical and programmatic judgments and deal effectively with uncertainty, risk and conflict.

-International recognition as a scientific leader in one or more areas of solar-terrestrial research and/or related areas, as demonstrated by a current research record of considerable depth and breadth on topics relevant to the Observatory strategic mission, research and goals.
+International recognition as a scientific leader in one or more areas of Laboratory research and/or related areas, as demonstrated by a current research record of considerable depth and breadth on topics relevant to the Laboratory strategic mission, research and goals.